ChromeUniverse/Personal-website/posts/react-calculator-fem-challenge.md

 date: 2022-09-30 10:25:00
 ---

-Ever since I got back into web development some 6-ish weeks ago by enrolling in Scrimba's [Learn React for free](https://scrimba.com/learn/learnreact) course, I started looking for ways to brush up on my HTML and CSS before diving deeper into React, as I feeling a bit rusty. 😅
+Ever since I got back into web development some 6-ish weeks ago I started looking for ways to brush up on my HTML and CSS.
+I enrolled in Scrimba's [Learn React for free](https://scrimba.com/learn/learnreact) course but I feeling a bit rusty and wanted to get some practice before diving deeper into React.

 As luck would have it, I stumbled into [Alana](https://alanacapcreates.com/), a fellow Scrimba coder who was solving a web dev coding challenge from [Frontend Mentor](frontendmentor.io) live on Twitch.
 One look at their collection of project challenges, and I was hooked.
 I've now been building FEM's projects for a little over a month and my frontend skills have improved drastically. 🙂